PrathameshAndhare/Birthday-Wisher/README.md

     npm install react-scripts
 ```

-To get It running locally:
+To get it running locally:

 * Clone this repository.
 * npm install to install all required dependencies.